judoscale/autoscale-example-app/README.md

 If you only want to make _configuration changes_ to your deployment, you can use the deploy buttons here without creating your own repo.
 Just tweak the environment variables in Heroku or Render.

 If you want to make _code changes_, you'll need to [create a new repo from the template](https://github.com/judoscale/autoscale-example-app/generate) first.
-As long as your new repo is public, you can use the deploy buttons above (be sure to initiate the deploy from your repo, not this one).